-Any fully qualified domain name (FQDN) which is embedded into a Certificate either as a DN component, or as a dnsName subjectAltName must conform to the standard semantics for DNS names described in RFC 1034.
-All DNS names embedded into an OV SSL Certificate issued by TunTrust is restricted by the ".tn" top-level domain for Tunisia and owned by entities operating under the Tunisian Jurisdiction.
+Any Fully Qualified Domain Name (FQDN) which is embedded into a Certificate either as a DN component, or as a dnsName subjectAltName must conform to the standard semantics for DNS names described in RFC 1034.

-Organizational names must be validated to be syntactically identical to an entry in the Tunisian National Registry of Enterprises (Registre National des Entreprises) as was used to validate the certificate request.
+Organizational names must be validated to be syntactically identical to an entry in the Tunisian National Registry of Enterprises (Registre National des Entreprises) or in its equivalent in foreign countries, as was used to validate the certificate request.